lupusoftco/web-3.0-browser/README.md

 # Blockchain browser for windows
 Blockchain browser for windows its not complicated.
-1 client = 1 browser theme
+This program extension is ".wtz"
+Program is running 3d ".unity" from your links